Categories and tags are part of the blogging process, each with different purposes.

 What are the best practices for using blog post categories and tags?

-Be sure to also use various keywords to help improve your blog’s ranking in search engine results.
+Use various keywords to help improve your blog’s ranking in search engine results.

 People often use too many categories or ambiguous categories for too many posts.